MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsGroupExpansion.md

 ```

 ### -WebCredential
-**Below Content Applies To:** Lync Server 2010

-{{Fill WebCredential Description}}

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 An object containing user credentials for accessing the Location Information service.
-This object can be retrieved by calling the Get-Credential cmdlet and supplying the appropriate credentials.
+This object can be retrieved by calling the `Get-Credential` cmdlet and supplying the appropriate credentials.

 This parameter is required if the TargetUri and UserSipAddress parameters are specified, and the computer on which the command is run does not have a server certificate.

 ```yaml